-As the water from Okanagan Lake is not filtered, any silt, sediments, algae or organic material settles out into the storage reservoir and water distribution main.
+The source water from Okanagan Lake undergoes treatment with UV light and the addition of chlorine, however, the water is not filtered.
+Any silt, sediments, algae or organic material present in the water can settle out in the storage reservoirs and water distribution mains.
 Biofilms can also potentially develop over time, however, this is more prevalent in non-chlorinated systems.
 These sediments and biofilms do not pose a health risk but can affect the aesthetic quality of the water.
-To ensure that the highest quality of water is being delivered, periodic cleaning is required to remove materials from the walls of the storage reservoir and sediments that have settled on the bottom of the storage reservoir.
-In addition, draining of the storage reservoir makes it easier to inspect the inside for cracks, leaks or signs of deterioration.
+To ensure that the highest quality of water is being delivered, periodic cleaning is required to remove materials that accumulate on the walls and floor of the storage reservoir.
+In addition, draining the storage reservoir provides the opportunity to perform a structural assessment to determine if there are any cracks, leaks or signs of deterioration.